Curated, Custom, and Favorite topics in ContentStudio

-Notice how in the preview section only 876 results are returned which is a testament that your search query is now very well refined.
-The following Venn diagram shows just how only the common areas between the searched keywords are utilized to refine your search.
+Notice how in the preview section only 13993 results are returned as compared to the previous of 77488 which is a testament that your search query is now very well refined.

 This method of searching helps you narrow down your search, but at the same time excludes a lot of the content, so be thoughtful in adding terms here.

 Consider the keywords entered in this field as negative keywords.
 Any article which has these keywords in its title or both title and the body content/description will not be shown in the search results.

 Query: (Social) AND (Media OR Marketing) NOT (Jobs)